 Justice Anne M. Patterson – Supreme Court of New Jersey

 Brian M. Block is a Partner in the firm’s Litigation Department, where his general litigation practice includes commercial, corporate, intellectual property, banking, employment, environmental, and False Claims Act disputes, as well as related appellate work.
 He represents individuals and businesses in both state and federal court.
 Brian also chairs the firm’s charity committee and leads the firm’s charitable endeavors in the community.
-Brian also volunteers as a mentor with NJ LEEP, bringing legal education to students in the Newark region.
+And since 2021, Brian has served as an appointed attorney member of the Supreme Court District V-B Ethics Committee.

 Prior to joining the firm, Brian served as a Law Clerk to Justice Anne M. Patterson on the Supreme Court of New Jersey.
-He graduated from Rutgers School of Law – Camden, where he earned his Juris Doctor, magna cum laude.
-Brian also served on the editorial board of the Rutgers Journal of Law & Public Policy.
+He graduated from Rutgers School of Law – Camden, where he earned his Juris Doctor, magna cum laude, and served on the editorial board of the Rutgers Journal of Law & Public Policy.

 In 2021 and 2022, Brian was recognized as a Rising Star by New Jersey Super Lawyers.*